damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.md

 * Andriy is mostly working in close collaboration with Dmitriy on his initiatives
 * Liza is mostly working on the items in the milestone and making mockups for new features
+* Andriy and Liza are both learning html and css to have deliverables that are a good draft for the implementation